DevExpress-Examples/how-to-manually-control-drag-and-drop-in-the-gridcontrol-e3921/Readme.md

 # WPF Data Grid – Handle Drag & Drop Operations

-This example enables drag & drop in the [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) with a [`TreeListView`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListView).
-After a user drops a record, the grid updates  **Position** and **Department** fields of moved employees to match the target record.
-If the drop position is **Inside**, the grid clears the **Position** field.
+This example adds custom logic to the built-in drag & drop feature of the [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) with a [`TreeListView`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListView).

+When a user drops one or more records, the grid updates `Position` and `Department` fields of the moved employees to match the target record.
+If the drop position is `Inside`, the grid clears the `Position` field.

 ![Handle Drag & Drop Operations](./Images/drag-and-drop.jpg)

-Use this technique when you need to:

-* Match record fields to the drop target.
-* Apply custom rules on drop.
-* Use hierarchical drag & drop in a `TreeListView`.
+You can handle drag & drop operations to integrate your business rules into the standard drag & drop process (for example, to update field values, trigger calculations, or adjust related records based on the drop target).

 ## Implementation Details